Embarking on a cross country journey?

 3. Make Sure To Change Your Address

-Be sure to change your address with the post office and any other companies or organizations that send you mail.
+Be sure to change your address with the post office and any other companies or organizations that mail you.
 This will ensure that you continue to receive your mail after you’ve moved.

 4. Notify Your Utility Companies